input-output-hk/marlowe/docs/differences.md

     Pay IdAction IdCommit Person Value Timeout Contract Contract
 ```

-They are very similar to the ones in Marlowe 1.3, but we now have one identifier for the action itself `IdAction` that must be unique throughout the contract, and one identifier for the commit `IdCommit` which can be reused (even though only one Commit per IdCommit should happen in any given execution).
+They are very similar to the ones in Marlowe 1.3, but we now have one identifier for the action itself `IdAction` that must be unique throughout the contract, and one identifier for the commit `IdCommit` which can be reused (even though only one `Commit` per `IdCommit` will be allowed in any given execution).

 Note as well that `Pay` has now two continuations to match `Commit`, and that it now takes a source `IdCommit` instead of a payer `Person`, which makes it explicit where the money comes from.

-Also note that `Commit` and `Pay` have the same signature with the exception of the second `Timeout`.
+Also note that `Commit` and `Pay` have the same type-signature except in that `Commit` has an extra `Timeout`.

 ### Choices and Oracles

 In addition to actions, Marlowe 2.0 contracts can take two types of inputs: choices and oracles.

-Choices are similar to the ones in Marlowe 1.3, but now we consider that a choice is identified by a pair:
+Choices work similarly to how they worked in Marlowe 1.3, but now we consider that a choice is identified by a pair:

 ```haskell
   type IdChoice = (Integer, Person)
 ```

-So each participant can potentially respond differently to choices with the same `Integer` in the pair.
+So each participant can potentially respond differently to choices with the same `Integer` as first element of the pair.

 Values of choices can still be observed by using the following observations: